pawarherschel/UniOfAalto/condensed-script.typ

   ]
 ]

+#let slow-down-hint(content) = highlight[#content]

+#set page(margin: (left: 15em, right: 15em))

 #next-slide()[Title Slide]

 This is my introduction video for Aalto University's Game Design and Development program.

-// And today's date is #datetime(year: 2024, month: 12, day: 15).display("[month repr:long] [day], [year repr:full]").
-Today's date is #datetime.today().display("[month repr:long] [day]th, [year repr:full]").

 #next-slide()[Self Introduction]

 Heya, my name is Herschel Pravin Pawar.
-This video has been recorded as part of deliverables for the admission process.
+This video has been recorded #slow-down-hint[as part of] deliverables for the admission process.
 Everything you see in this video—scripts, links, and images—are a part of a Typst document available freely on GitHub under a public domain licence.

 #next-slide()[Coventry University]

-I participated in Coventry University's summer school for game development with Unity.The summer school concluded with a game jam, and my team got 2nd position.
+#slow-down-hint[I participated in] Coventry University's Summer School for Game Development with Unity.

+The summer school concluded with a game jam, and these are the results.

 The themes were Continuous Change and 2D Platformer.